Huskyeder/stackato-doc/user/deploy/app-versions.rst

 Each code change to an application (``stackato push``) results in the creation of a new "droplet" containing the packaged application.
-The system keeps a certain number of these droplets (5 per application in the "default" quota definition) in a "most recently used" list.
+The system keeps a certain number of these droplets (5 per application in the "default" quota plan) in a "most recently used" list.

 When the droplet limit is exceeded, the oldest (least recently used) droplet is removed to make way for the new droplet.